 Dr. Tan was born and raised in Manila, Philippines.
-She finished medical school at the University of the Philippines College of Medicine, through the Integrated Liberal Arts-Medicine program, a prestigious 7-year accelerated program that admits 40 applicants from the top 100 freshman qualifiers of the university-wide UP College Admission Test.
-She came to the United States in 1999, and completed her Internal Medicine residency training at the Atlanticare Regional Medical Center program in Atlantic City, New Jersey, affiliated with Thomas Jefferson University, University of Medicine and Dentistry of New Jersey, and the Medical College of Pennsylvannia/Hahnemann.
-Here, she received the James F. Gleason Resident Teacher Award and the ARMC Scholastic Achievement Award.
-She then pursued her fellowship in Endocrinology, Diabetes, and Metabolism at the University of Missouri-Columbia.
+She finished medical school in 1998 at the University of the Philippines College of Medicine, through the Integrated Liberal Arts-Medicine program, a prestigious 7-year accelerated program that admits forty high school applicants from the top qualifiers of the university’s entrance exam.
+She completed her Internal Medicine residency training in 2002 at Atlanticare Regional Medical Center in Atlantic City, New Jersey, affiliated with Thomas Jefferson University, University of Medicine and Dentistry of New Jersey, and the Medical College of Pennsylvannia/Hahnemann.
+She received the James F. Gleason Resident Teacher Award and the Scholastic Achievement Award.
+She then pursued her fellowship in Endocrinology, Diabetes, and Metabolism at the University of Missouri-Columbia in Columbia, Missouri, graduating in 2004.
 She has written several manuscripts and articles on diabetes, hypertension, and obesity.

 After her training, she started her Endocrinology practice at Centra Southside Community Hospital in Farmville, Virginia, helping the underserved communities of Southside Virginia.
-She also served as an Assistant Professor of Internal Medicine at the Edward Via College of Osteopathic Medicine in Blacksburg, Virginia, an affiliate of Virginia Tech University.
+During this time, she served as an Assistant Professor of Internal Medicine at the Edward Via College of Osteopathic Medicine in Blacksburg, Virginia, an affiliate of Virginia Tech University

 Julie Taylor MS, RN, FNP-C